 Tools that extract data from business systems and integrate it into a repository, such as a data warehouse, where it can be analyzed.
 Analytics tools range from spreadsheets with statistical functions to sophisticated data mining and predictive modeling tools.
 Learn more about business analytics tools.

 business intelligence (BI) tools

 A configuration that’s set up between a private cloud and a public cloud.
-If 100 percent of the resource capacity is used in a private cloud, then overflow traffic is directed to the public cloud using cloud bursting.
+If 100 percent of the resource capacity in a private cloud is used, then overflow traffic is directed to the public cloud using cloud bursting.
 Learn more about cloud bursting.

 A delivery model for computing resources in which various servers, applications, data, and other resources are integrated and provided as a service over the Internet.
 Resources are often virtualized.
 Learn more about cloud computing.